JuliaData/DataFramesMeta.jl/README.md

 of `@with` can be evaluated effiently. `@select` is based on `@with`.

-Right now, `@with` works for both AbstractDataFrames and Associative types. `@select` really only works for AbstractDataFrames.
+Right now, `@with` works for both AbstractDataFrames and Associative types. `@idx` really only works for AbstractDataFrames.
 Because macros are not type specific, it would be nice to make these metaprogramming tools as general as possible.